acarabott/ChromeREPL/README.md

 This uses a *ever so slightly* modified version of [PyChromeDevTools](https://github.com/marty90/PyChromeDevTools), and a stripped down version of [Sublime Goto Window](https://github.com/ccampbell/sublime-goto-window).

+## Known Issues

+This plugin relies on [psutil](https://github.com/giampaolo/psutil).
+The latest version of psutil requires Python 3.4.
+This means we are stuck with 5.4.1 which has a [known issue](https://github.com/giampaolo/psutil/issues/1044) on macOS to do with zombie processes.
+If the only option in the command palette is `Restart Chrome` then you may need to reboot your machine to clear the issue.

 ## Author

 Arthur Carabott - [arthurcarabott.com](https://arthurcarabott.com)